apache/cloudstack-docs-rn/source/about.rst

 In previous releases of CloudStack code alerts are generated for CloudStack services (Usage service) only if they run on the same host as the Management Server.
-A new API has been introduced in 4.3, which can be used by the following services to generate and publish.
+A new API has been introduced in |version|, which can be used by the following services to generate and publish.
 The services need not be running on the same host where the Management Server is running.